Getting There

 Students outperformed the AI in early rounds; the GP gained the edge by rounds three and four.
 Battleship ran a full single-elimination bracket with automated scoring.
 Designed to generalize across assay-like tasks without expensive optics or vendor-locked workflows.

 Read the full abstract →No delays on the flight home.
-I was exhausted in the good way - the kind that comes from five days of conversations that actually went somewhere.
-The field is smaller than it looks from the outside and larger than it feels when you're in it.
-The people building the next layer of lab automation are mostly findable: they show up at a speakeasy when the PyLabRobot team sends an invite, they argue about job titles in an education forum, they eat lobster rolls in a science museum.
+I was tired in the way that comes from five days of conversations that actually went somewhere, with people who are building things they believe in.
+This field is smaller than it looks from the outside and larger than it feels when you're in it day to day.
+The people doing the most interesting work are mostly findable if you know where to look: they show up when the PyLabRobot team sends an invite, they argue about job titles in an education forum, they eat lobster rolls in a science museum and talk about their companies until the bourbon runs out.

 I'm glad to be among them.
 Boston in February: go back in summer.
-The conference: go back next year.
+SLAS: go back next year.